academo/ww-run-raise/README.md

 ww.
 Utility to raise or jump an applications in KDE.
 It interacts with KWin using KWin scripts and it is compatible with X11 and Wayland.
 It also works with multiple screens.
+It is intended as a wmctrl alternative (only for the raising windows part) compatible with wayland.

 # Installing